Dentist for Anxious Patients in Zug – Stress-Free Treatment

 A Sensitive Consultation for Patients with Dental Anxiety at a Dentist's Office in Zug

-• 🔬 Modern technology = fewer uncomfortable moments.
-Thanks to intraoral scanners, there’s no need for impressions that trigger the gag reflex.
-Our dental microscope and gentle anesthesia methods make treatments more precise and comfortable than ever before.
+Modern technology also helps reduce discomfort: Thanks to intraoral scanners, there’s no need for impressions that trigger the gag reflex, and our dental microscope and gentle anesthesia methods make treatments more precise and comfortable than ever before.

 What happens if you just "wait out" your fear?